ajschumacher/linear-algebra/lafe/readme.md

 3 is some BS

 (because "elimination" really means multiplying by other matrices, so A isn't the same afterward, and it's the spaces of the product that it's talking about here...)

+---

+"incidence form" of graphs, for Kirchhoff's voltage/current laws

+(I think was mentioned in here?)